-The inaugural PharmaConnect Africa Conference and Expo was held on the 29th and 30th of March 2017.
+The inaugural PharmaConnect Africa Conference and Expo were held on the 29th and 30th of March 2017.
 Over the years, PharmaConnect Africa has been considered a credible forum where roleplayers in Africa pharma can meet and network.
 Our conferences have included official representation from regulators (e.g. Ghana FDA, East Africa Community (EAC) and the home authority (South African Health Products Regulatory Authority), Department of Health (South Africa), local manufacturers (NAPM and SAGMA), innovator companies and associations under the auspices of Innovative Pharmaceutical Association of South Africa (IPASA), various South African universities, USP Convention, UN agencies (UNIDO and WHO), and SADC-aligned business forum (SABF).

 Pharmaconnect Africa Conferences aim to bring all role players in the pharmaceutical and healthcare industry in Africa together to discuss a common agenda.
 They address issues in four focal areas in order to create continuity of solutions from year to year.
 These areas are clustered into 4 thematic sessions addressing key issues in the pharmaceutical and healthcare industries in Africa i.e. Clinical Trials, Regulatory harmonization, Education and Training, and Local Pharmaceutical Production.
 They all aim to enhance access to essential medicines and health products for Africa and her citizens as defined by the World Health Organization (WHO).
 Essential medicines and health products are intended to be available within the context of functioning health systems at all times in adequate amounts, in the appropriate dosage forms, with assured quality, and at a price, the individual and the community can afford.

-Pharmaconnect Africa 2019 will build on the success of previous conference, and bring exciting panelists who are knowledgeable of the global and African pharmaceutical and healthcare landscape.
+Pharmaconnect Africa 2019 will build on the success of the previous conference, and bring exciting panelists who are knowledgeable of the global and African pharmaceutical and healthcare landscape.
 It will provide an important networking platform for your organization.

 Scientific Review Committee (SRC)